How to Scale Intelligent Document Processing

 Key ingredients for scaling

-To summarize, for an IDP solution to success scale, you must have:
+To summarize, for an IDP solution to successfully scale, you must have:

 - An IDP solution deployed on a cloud-native platform.
 Cloud-native IDP expands deployment possibilities, giving users great flexibility in deployment architecture, optimizing processing speed, and minimizing computing costs.